 While ultimately Matt didn’t include any dragons, he was able to draw on the children’s ideas and experiences to produce two wonderful stories that explore some of the symptoms of dementia through engaging storytelling suitable for children of different ages.
 The stories formed a key part of Dementia Explained where they are available as interactive eBooks narrated by radio and television presenter Edith Bowman.

-Thanks to fundraising carried out by staff at the pharmaceutical company Eisai Ltd and the support of the Stavros Niarchos Foundation, you can now order free, beautifully-printed copies of the books through our online ordering system.
+Thanks to fundraising carried out by staff at the pharmaceutical company Eisai Ltd and the support of the Stavros Niarchos Foundation, you can order free, beautifully-printed copies of the books through our online ordering system.
 The story books appear alongside our free health information under the ‘Information about dementia’ tab.
-We are also sending copies out to libraries around the country and to primary schools that would like to have copies for their pupils.
+We have sent copies out to libraries around the country and to primary schools that would like to have copies for their pupils.